kdoore/CS2335-Gitbook/zombie_objects.md

 Below we create the custom Zombie Class that we'll use to dynamically spawn a gameObject within our scene.
 In order to have our Zombie class used in a scene, we'll need to create an instance of a Zombie within a custom class that inherits from MonoBehaviour.
 We'll create the Example.cs class for that purpose, and we'll attach it to the main camera within our game scene.

 ###Properties
+C# Language provides Properties as a feature to support encapsulation, Properties

 Zombie.cs
 ```